 According to styles

 A long style of sweater whose hem will come under the hip level ( covering the fanny/buttocks)

 This is a pullover sweater with a loose, slouchy fit – which makes it seem as if you are wearing your boyfriend’s sweater.

 Both refer to a pullover sweater with a roll neck and deep welt (hem) and cuffs.
 It is fashioned after the sweaters worn by the airforce crew/submariners crew.

-This is an oversized cardigan style sweater with a shawl collar and button opening which begins around half way of the sweater.
+This is an oversized cardigan style sweater with a shawl collar and button opening which begins around halfway through the sweater.